 In order to tackle congestion and improve journey times, it is proposed to dual the A43 between the junction with the A45 and the A14.
 We have already improved the Round Spinney roundabout, bypassed Moulton and constructed a section of dual carriageway north of Moulton.
-Construction work began in February 2019 on the Moulton Bypass section of the route and it was fully opened for traffic on 19 June 2020.
+We have submitted a bid to extend the dualling northwards to the Holcot Lane roundabout.

 Description of scheme

 The A43 between Northampton and Kettering suffers from congestion hotspots, journey time delay and road safety issues due to vehicles trying to overtake.
 To tackle these problems, it is proposed to dual the A43 all the way between the A45 and the A14.
 Due to the scale of the scheme this will be achieved in phases.

 Improvements to the Round Spinney roundabout (phase 1a) were completed in 2015, resulting in increased capacity at this junction and improved traffic flow.

 Phase 2, dualling of the section north of the Moulton roundabout to a new junction near Overstone Grange, was opened to traffic in early 2018.

 Phase 1b was fully opened for traffic in June 2020, providing a new road between the Round Spinney and Moulton roundabouts bypassing the existing road.

 Phase 3 is intended to extend the dualling to the Holcot and Sywell roundabout.
 A bid for Government funding towards this phase was submitted in 2016 but was not successful.